junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Meaning?"

 "It's for those who can fly.
 Angels.
 It's a war declaration."
 Cas says with heavy voice, deeply worried.
-"He's ready to trigger a war with Heaven by killing all these prophets in Hell's name."
+"Crowley is ready to start a war with Heaven by killing all these prophets in Hell's name."

+"That doesn't sound like him," Dean notes.

+"Or maybe we just don't know him as well as we thought.
+He's a demon after all," Cas says.

+"Or something weird's happening.
+To him, I mean.
+Think, he's a salesman, never really a fighter.
+He helped us back in Apocalypse time just so there weren't be any war, remember?"
+Dean frowns deeper.
+"He's not like Lucifer, then why does he suddenly want to go head-on banging the big guy?"

+"The tablets."
+Cas realizes quietly.

+"What about the tablets?"

+"We don't know what the tablets would do to anyone individually.
+They might affect those who touch it differently.
+I only know angels shouldn't touch the angel tablet, and the demon tablet isn't for the demons."
+Cas thinks hard.
+"Maybe these tablets changed him to be more aggressive?"

 "He must got both tablets."
 Dean realizes.
 "You said he got the angel one from you, right?
-He still got the other half he snapped when you chopped the demon tablet in half, and the last half was with Kevin, and now that he also got Kevin, he must have both tablets.
+He still got the other half he snapped when you chopped the demon tablet in half, and the last half was with Kevin.
+Now that he also got Kevin, he must have both tablets.
 How powerful are the tablets, really?
 I thought they're just like books, they don't give you like real combat power or whatever?"

 Cas shakes his head.
-"They're touched by God and have his Words.
-They have real power.
-The angel tablet kept me sane and protected me from Heaven's control.
+"They're touched by God and hold his Words.
+They have real power -- normal medium can't possibly hold God's Words, they'll burn instantly by the power in the Words, so the tablet must have been enhanced to contain all those Words.
+Think the vessel and celestial beings, the tablets are the vessel in this analogy.
+What I know is only that the angel tablet is capable of breaking Heavenly psychological and mental link, that's how it kept me sane and broke me out of Heaven's control.
 The demon tablet, I imagine it must have similar protection effect or other powers for demons.
-With both?
-I wouldn't be surprised he might have enough power to trigger a war against Heaven."
+With both of the tablets, I wouldn't be surprised if he might have enough enhanced power to start -- or even win -- a war against Heaven."

 "Damn it!"
 Dean rubs his temples hard.
 They are so close!
-So close to closing the Hell gate and lock all the demons away, but now, with Crowley having all those power, he can't imagine what would happen.
+So close to closing the Hell gate and lock all the demons away, but now, with Crowley having all those God-level power, he can't imagine what would happen.
 He looks at Cas and thinks, all they have are two wounded men and one cursed one.
-Fighting to save the world for long, it looks like maybe this round is finally the round they'll have to lose.
+Fighting to save the world for this long, it looks like maybe this round is finally the round they'll have to lose.

-Dean just stares at the new page on the screen now, ignoring the new pop-up alarms.
+Dean just stares blankly at the last web page on the screen now, ignoring the new pop-up alarms.
 He'll just find more death reports anyway.

 Cas reaches to move the laptop closer to him, clicking on the other ones anyway.